Skip to main content

 What Can Kids Do While Healing From a Stress Fracture?

 Ask the health care provider if your child can exercise a part of the body that does not have the stress fracture.
-For example, if your daughter has a stress fracture in her foot, she may be able to do exercises with her arms and shoulders.
+For example, a child who has a stress fracture in the foot might be able to do exercises with their arms and shoulders.
 This can help kids stay active during healing.

 After a few weeks, your health care provider may give your child the OK to slowly start to increase activity.
 The provider may recommend physical therapy to help your child safely return to sports.